A bag-of-paths framework for network data analysis: Experiments on semi-supervised classification tasks

 \subsection{Experimental settings}

 In this experiment, we address the task of classification of unlabeled nodes in partially labelled graphs.
-Notice that the goal of this experiment is not to design a state-of-the-art semi-supervised classifier; rather it is to study the performances of the proposed measures, in comparison with other state-of-the-art methods in graph-based semi-supervised classification.
-The kernels that are compared are the same as in the clustering experiments.

-The method is directly inspired from \cite{Tang-2009}.
-It consists of two steps: (1) extracting the latent social dimensions which may be done using any matrix decomposition technique or by using a graphical topic model.
-Here, we used, as in \cite{Tang-2009}, a simple Singular Value Decomposition.
-More precisely, we extracted the top eigenvectors of the suggested kernel measures, which can be any of those introduced in this paper (see Section \ref{introducedKernels}).
+The method we use is directly inspired from \cite{Tang-2009}.
+It consists of two steps: (1) extracting the latent social dimensions, which may be done using any matrix decomposition technique or by using a graphical topic model.
+Here, we used, as in \cite{Tang-2009}, a simple spectral decomposition of the relevant matrices.
+More precisely, we extracted the top eigenvectors of the compared kernel matrices just described (see Subection \ref{introducedKernels}).
+This aims to perform a classical multidimensional scaling from distances when using the MDS transformation of Equation (\ref{Eq_centering}) and a kernel principal components analysis when using the Gaussian mapping of Equation (\ref{Eq_gaussianKernel01}).
 (2) training a classifier on the extracted latent space.
 In this space, each feature corresponds to one latent variable (i.e.\ one of the top eigenvectors).
 The number of social dimensions has been set to 5 for all the suggested measures and the classifier is a one-vs-rest linear SVM.
-We also tested different numbers of social dimensions $[10, 50, 500]$ but the performances did not change significantly -- these results are therefore not reported here.
+Note that we also investigated different numbers of social dimensions $[10, 50, 500]$ but the performances did not change significantly -- these results are therefore not reported here.

-The classification accuracy is reported for a labeling rate of 10\%, i.e.\ proportions of nodes for which the label is known.
-The labels of remaining nodes are removed and used as test data.
-For this considered labeling rate, a stratified 10-fold cross-validation was performed, on which performances are averaged.
-For each fold of the external cross-validation, a 5-fold internal cross-validation is performed on the remaining labelled nodes in order to tune the hyper-parameters of each classifier (typically the $\theta=[0.01, 0.1, 0.2, 0.3, \ldots, 1.0]$ for the bag-of-paths based approaches and the $C=[0.001, 0.01, 0.1, 1, 10, 100, 1000]$ parameter for the SVM).
-In the case of the $\mathcal{D}$-walks approach, the number of steps has been tuned using the same process.
+The classification accuracy is computed for a labeling rate of 20\%, i.e.\ proportion of nodes for which the label is known\footnote{Other settings were also investigated, leading to similar conclusions; they are therefore omitted here.}.
+The labels of remaining nodes (80\%) are removed and used as test data.
+For this considered labeling rate, an external stratified 5-fold cross-validation (each fold defining in turn the 20\% labeled data) was performed, on which performances are averaged.
+For each fold of the external cross-validation, a 5-fold internal cross-validation is performed on the remaining labelled nodes in order to tune the hyper-parameters of the SVM and each kernel/distance ($\theta=\{0.01, 0.1, 1, 2, 5, 10\}$ for the bag-of-paths based approaches and $c=\{0.01, 0.1, 1, 10, 100\}$ for the SVM).
 Then, performances on each fold are assessed on the remaining, unlabeled, nodes (test data) with the hyper-parameter tuned during the internal cross-validation.